SP500Calc

 Where: P = principal | r = annual rate | n = compounds/year | t = years | PMT = monthly payment

 Our calculator compounds monthly, which is typical of most investment accounts, index funds, and savings vehicles.
-The more frequently interest is compounded, the faster your balance grows.

 Time is Everything